 - Resources and links

-Fertility awareness methods and temperature
+Fertility awareness methods and limitations

 Fertility awareness methods (FAM), or fertility awareness-based methods (FABM), are a category of tracking the menstrual cycle that dates back decades.
 Modern, effective methods like the Symptothermal Method are often lumped in with outdated methods like the Calendar Method or the Standard Days Method.